kaevans/aspnet-mvc-keyvault-storage/readme.md

 Once the solution is deployed, a web application is created in Azure. **Update** the Azure AD application registration.

 1. On the **Overview** page for the Azure Web App that was deployed, copy the URL for the web site (for example, "https://sample.azurewebsites.net/".)
 2. On the **Settings** page for the application registration in Azure AD, select **Reply URLS**.
-3. Add the URL for the Azure Web App and cliek **Save**.
-Ensure the trailing "/" is added to the URL.
+2. Add the URL for the Azure Web App and append "/signin-oidc".
+For example, https://demo.azurewebsites.net/signin-oidc. **Save** your changes.

 ## Running the solution locally

-If you want to run the solution locally, first deploy the solution as described above.
-Then open the Application Settings blade for each web application that was deployed and update the corresponding `appsettings.json` file locally.
+If you want to run the solution locally:

+1. Deploy the solution as described above.
+2. Open the Application Settings blade for each web application that was deployed to Azure.
+3. Copy the application settings from the Azure Web App to the `appsettings.json` file locally.

 The application uses Managed Service Identity to communicate with Azure Key Vault.
-To debug locally, open the solution in Visual Studio 2017 and go to the **Options / Azure Service Authentication / Account Selection** screen.
+To debug locally, sign into the Azure CLI with the credentials of a user that has permission to get secrets from Azure Key Vault.
+If you are using Visual Studio 2017 or higher, you can explicitly set the user.
+Open the solution in Visual Studio 2017 and go to the **Options / Azure Service Authentication / Account Selection** screen.
 The account that you run as must also have permission to Get secrets from the created Azure Key Vault.

 ![Azure Service Authentication Account Selection screen in Visual Studio 2017](images/azure-service-authentication.png)